sorush-khajepor/Sarray/README.md

 # Sarray 🌟

 Have you found yourself in the endless circle of writing for-loops in numerical projects?
-Sarray simplifies working with arrays in C++  💯.
-It dramatically decreases lines of code used for basic arithmetic operations 👌.
+Sarray simplifies working with arrays in C++ .
+It dramatically decreases lines of code used for basic arithmetic operations.
 It is a generic array and
-supports: +, -, *, /, negative, positive, dot product, std::cout, assignment, explicit
+supports: +, -, \*, /, negative, positive, dot product, `std::cout`, assignment, explicit
-type-casting, and promoted implicit type-casting 🤓.
+type-casting, and promoted implicit type-casting.
+Sarray is a simple form of `std::valarray` that can be added to your project and be extended to your need.
+Sarray is targetting  simplicity than efficiency.
+For interested readers, using [Expression templates](https://en.wikipedia.org/wiki/Expression_templates) is a way to improve the efficiency in this kind of programs.

 ## Getting Started 🏁

-Add Sarray header to your project and you are good to go 😎.
+Add Sarray header to your project and you are good to go .
 Below, I show a little bit of what you can do with Sarray.
 For complete features, check test_sarray.cpp file which contains all the features.

 ```c++